 - Stakeholder communication monitoring system in place

-Phase Four – Further Development, Replicating or Institutionalizing
+4. Further Development, Replicating or Institutionalizing:

 The major challenge in Phase 4 is keeping the spirit of change alive.
-The process from the more loosely structured initiative to an institution is not necessarily an easy process.
+The move from a more loosely structured initiative to an institution is not necessarily an easy process.
 Replication or institutionalization often requires a professional management structure.
 Roles change and decision-making structures have to become more efficient.
 Existing management structures require additional legitimacy and credibility.
 Therefore, it is recommended that the original core group remains actively involved in Phase 4 of a Stakeholder Dialogue, progressively handing over their function to new actors and transferring the process step by step into its future structure.